 Tips, gratuities and service charges are commonly associated with the hospitality, tourism, hairdressing, taxi and delivery services, amongst others.
-From 1 December 2022, the Payment of Wages (Amendment) (Tips and Gratuities) Act 2022 introduces new rules as to how employers have to share tips, gratuities and service charges amongst employees.
-It makes it illegal for employers to use these to form part of the basic wages.
+From 1 December 2022, the Payment of Wages (Amendment) (Tips and Gratuities) Act 2022 (English) - (Irish) introduces new rules as to how employers have to share tips, gratuities and service charges amongst employees.

 Some key features:

 - Employers cannot use tips and gratuities to ‘make up’ contractual rates of pay and cannot make a deduction from a person’s wage in relation to tips and gratuities.

 - Workers are legally entitled to receive electronic tips and gratuities and they must be distributed in a fair manner.
 The employer must provide a statement to workers showing the amount of tips obtained in a period and the portion paid to the individual employee for that particular period.

 - An employer cannot retain any share of electronic tips.
 However, there may be circumstances e.g., to pay tax, or bank charges arising from providing electronic modes of tipping, or only where the employer regularly performs to a substantial degree the same work performed by some or all the employees, where such an amount may be deducted that is fair in the circumstances.

 - Businesses must clearly display their policy on how tips, gratuities and service charges are distributed.